lamthuylt/daily-coding-problem/problems.md

 Implement an autocomplete system.
 That is, given a query string s and a set of all possible query strings, return all strings in the set that have `s` as a prefix.
 For example, given the query string `de` and the set of strings [`dog`, `deer`, `deal`], return [`deer`, `deal`].\
 Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.

+### Problem #12 [Hard]
+This problem was asked by Amazon.\
+There exists a staircase with N steps, and you can climb up either 1 or 2 steps at a time.
+Given N, write a function that returns the number of unique ways you can climb the staircase.
+The order of the steps matters.\
+For example, if N is 4, then there are 5 unique ways:
+* 1, 1, 1, 1
+* 2, 1, 1
+* 1, 2, 1
+* 1, 1, 2
+* 2, 2
+What if, instead of being able to climb 1 or 2 steps at a time, you could climb any number from a set of positive integers X?
+For example, if X = {1, 3, 5}, you could climb 1, 3, or 5 steps at a time.